wbips/wbips-docs/pages/wbips/WBIP001.md

 - The `.listen` could return a callable unsubscribe function.
 - The response from the `.request` method could be a promise that resolves with the result or rejects with an error.

+> Todo: Update the `.unlisten` to return a callable unsubscribe function instead.